Public health emergency of international concern: Background

 Multiple surveillance and response systems exist worldwide for the early detection and effective response to contain the spread of disease.
 Time delays occur for two main reasons.
 The first is the delay between the first case and the confirmation of the outbreak by the healthcare system, allayed by good surveillance via data collection, evaluation, and organisation.
 The second is when there is a delay between the detection of the outbreak and widespread recognition and declaration of it as an international concern.
 The declaration is promulgated by an emergency committee (EC) made up of international experts operating under the IHR (2005), which was developed following the SARS outbreak of 2002–2003.
 Between 2009 and 2016, there were four PHEIC declarations.
 The fifth was the 2018–2020 Kivu Ebola epidemic, declared in July 2019 and ended in June 2020.
 The sixth was the COVID-19 pandemic, declared in January 2020 and ended in May 2023.
 The seventh was the 2022–2023 mpox outbreak, declared in July 2022 and ended in May 2023.
 Under the 2005 International Health Regulations (IHR), states have a legal duty to respond promptly to a PHEIC.

 Definition

 PHEIC is defined as: an extraordinary event which is determined to constitute a public health risk to other States through the international spread of disease and to potentially require a coordinated international response.

 This definition designates a public health crisis of potentially global reach and implies a situation that is "serious, sudden, unusual, or unexpected", which may necessitate immediate international action.

-It can be seen as an "alarm system", a "call to action" and "last resort" measure.
+Designating an outbreak as a PHEIC can be seen as an "alarm system", a "call to action" and "last resort" measure.